Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

+- Conley has also chipped in with 325 yards on 21 catches and two touchdowns.
+He has been targeted 35 times and puts up 21.7 receiving yards per game.

-- So far this season, 7.3% of the 481 passes thrown by his team have gone Conley's way.
+- Conley has been the target of 35 of his team's 481 passing attempts this season, or 7.3% of the target share.

-- The Texans have run 56.4% passing plays and 43.6% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Texans have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conley's matchup with the 49ers.